 Creation Care, with Dr. Ben Brabson, Professor Emeritus of Physics of Climate Change at Indiana University, and Dan Waugh.
-We’ll look at biblical texts, from Genesis to Revelation, that have bearing on the topic of creation care and environmental stewardship.
-Dr. Brabson helps us consider ways we can take these principles and put them into practice into today’s world.
+A look at biblical texts, from Genesis to Revelation, that have bearing on the topic of creation care and environmental stewardship.
+Dr. Brabson considers ways believers can take these principles and put them into practice into today’s world.

 Video: Week One, Week Two, Week Three, Week Four.

 The Lord’s Supper, with Stephen Morton.
 Stephen explores how different segments of the church understand the Supper and wrestles with some important questions.
 (Week 1, Week 2, Week 3, Week 4, Week 5, Week 6, Week 7)